 Due to their low glycemic index and high fibre content, pulses and legumes can reduce blood sugar levels in patients with type 2 diabetes in both the short and long term and, as part of a balanced diet, can reduce the risk of developing type 2 diabetes.3 4 Eating pulses several times a week or, better still, daily, also has a positive effect on blood pressure.
 This effect is due mainly to the high content of potassium, magnesium, and fibre.
-In addition, the consumption of soya beans, chickpeas, lentils, and other legumes can also assist with weight loss due to their high content of protein, fibre, and carbohydrates, which increases blood sugar levels slowly, thus fostering a feeling of being full for an extended period of time.5 6
+In addition, the consumption of soya beans, chickpeas, lentils, and other legumes can also help increase the feeling of satiety for an extended period of time due to their high content of protein, fibre, and carbohydrates, which increases blood sugar levels more slowly.5 6

 Pulses are a healthier source of protein than animal-based food